Opify/CS50W/capstone/readme.md

     * `styles.css` is used to touch up on web styling.
 Most of the styling is done via bootstrap classes in the templates.
 In particular, `styles.css` is responsible for the mobile responsiveness of the sidebar.
     * `index.js` contains various functions to minimise reloading of the page to visually update it and to send data to the back-end by using the FETCH API.
         * `follow_article_` is used to follow and unfollow an article by sending an empty FETCH request to `follow` in `views.py` when the follow/unfollow button is clicked.
 It also updates the button as appropriate after following/unfollowing.
+        * `check_follow_article` is used to change the text content of the follow button to unfollow if the user has followed the article when entering the article page bu submitting a blank FETCH request to `follow_article`.
         * `follow_user` is used to follow and unfollow a user by sending an empty FETCH request to `profile` in `views.py` when the follow/unfollow button is clicked.
 It also updates the button as appropriate after following/unfollowing.
-        * `check_follow_article` is used to change the text content of the follow button to unfollow if the user has followed the article when entering the article page.
+        * `check_follow_user` is used to change the text content of the follow button to unfollow if the user has followed the user when entering the article page by sending a blank FETCH request to `check_follow_user`.
         * `comment` is used to send a user comment in an article to `edit_comment` in `views.py` via a FETCH request.
 It also displays the comment at the top of the comments list so that users need not reload the page to see their new comment.
         * `edit_comment` is used to send a user comment in an edit to `edit_comment` in `views.py` via a FETCH request .
 It also displays the comment at the top of the comments list so that users need not reload the page to see their new comment.
         * `approve` is used to either approve or reject an edit by sending `action` (either `accept` or `reject`) to `edit_view` in `views.py` and to remove the buttons for approving and rejecting after approval/rejection.